chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-2.md

 required abstracting over the specifics of many different physical machines.
 Each language was conceived under vastly different market pressures with different ideas about who their primary audience was & how programs might be distributed.
-When taken together, WebAssembly emerges from their stories as a natural next step.
+Each came to regard computing as a bridge to running their respective language.
+WebAssembly emerges from their stories by taking the opposite approach.

 ---